aesara-devs/aesara/doc/index.rst

     Implementations of the HMC and NUTS sampler in Aesara

-While these projects are related to probabilistics modelling, Aesara is much more general and can be used to improve any machine learning project.
+While these projects are related to probabilistic modelling, Aesara is much more general and can be used to improve any machine learning project.

 Community
 =========